Lake Huron Hall

 Click on any of the images below to learn more about the artwork on display at Lake Huron Hall.

-For more information about the Lake Huron Hall renovation project and process, please contact our Project Manager, Alison Christensen; firstname.lastname@example.org
+For more information about the artwork selection and installation process at Lake Huron Hall or other buildings on campus, please contact Art Gallery Project Manager, Alison Christensen; [email protected].

 For questions related to any artwork in the University Art Collection, in storage or on view, please contact our Collections Manager, Nicole Webb; [email protected].

 For questions about integrating artwork into curriculum, please contact [email protected].